maubanel/UE5-Lighting/setting-up/README.md

 ##### `Step 2.`\|`ITL`|:small_blue_diamond: :small_blue_diamond:

+Make sure you have room for another 4 gigabytes (starter plus your added work) of space on your computer.
 Navigate to [UE5-Lighting-Starter](https://github.com/LSU-UE5/UE5-Lighting-Starter) and press the <kbd>Code ButtonM</kbd> and select **Download ZIP**.
-It will take a while as the project is fairly large.
+It will take a while so try and do this on your best internet connection available to you.
+The file is roughly ~2 gigabytes.

 ![download github lighting starter project](images/downloadZip.png)